PCI-DSS Compliance Checklist [Definition + 13 Steps]

 You can separate your CDE from the rest of your infrastructure by utilizing internal firewalls or keeping specific sensitive information on special routers that are not connected to any other part of your network.

-The idea is to keep the data you hold about your customers’ payment cards in as few locations as possible, then only those areas need to be reviewed and made compliant.
+The idea is to keep the data you hold about your customers’ credit cards in as few locations as possible, then only those areas need to be reviewed and made PCI compliant.

-Best Practices to Maintain Compliance in Day-to-day Business
+IV.
+PCI DSS Compliance Best Practices in Day-to-day Business

 The PCI has recommendations for making your business continually compliant and ensures the business is meeting PCI standards:

-- Monitor all access, and ideally use system activity logs to link each user with a specific activity while creating audit trails.
+- Monitor all-access.
+Track and monitor network resources and cardholder data access, and ideally use system activity logs to link each user with a specific activity while creating audit trails.

 - Create a disaster recovery plan so that in the event of a problem you already have to hand the processes you and your staff need to follow.
 These processes should enable you to restore control quickly, find the reason for the failure or incursion, and resume normal business as soon as practicable.